niess/turtle/README.md

 ## Documentation

-The API documentation can be found [here](https://niess.github.io/turtle/docs/index.html#HEAD), as well as some basic examples of usage.
+The API documentation can be found [here](http://niess.github.io/turtle-docs).
+You might directly check the [examples](examples) as well.

 ## License